souperala/CMPE283-Assignment2/README.md

         For CPUID leaf node %eax=0x4FFFFFFD:
             Return the high 32 bits of the total time spent processing all exits in %ebx Return the low 32 bits of the total time spent processing all exits in %ecx
-              %ebx and %ecx return values are measured in processor cycles, across all vCPUs.
+              %ebx and %ecx return values are measured in processor cycles, across all vCPUs
-        For CPUID leaf node %eax=0x4FFFFFFE:
-            Return the number of exits for the exit number provided (on input) in %ecx This value should be returned in %eax For CPUID leaf node %eax=0x4FFFFFFF:
-            Return the time spent processing the exit number provided (on input) in %ecx Return the high 32 bits of the total time spent for that exit in %ebx Return the high 32 bits of the total time spent for that exit in %ebx

    ### 1. Team contribution: